VinceNolan999/ms1-nicola/README.md

 #### Upcoming events.

-- A gallery with nicolas upcoming performances, inlcuding dates, time and location.
+- A gallery with Nicola's upcoming performances, inlcuding dates, time and location.

 #### Gallery Page